NWilson/keyboards/02-keyopatra-project/README.md

 From then on, it all depends on the level of interest received.

 * If it falls flat, then I guess I'll make a single unit with hand tools at home.
 I certainly wouldn't ever be able to get a CNC case (or even 3D resin-printed case).
-* If it picks up interest, and ten people would be willing to participate in a round of prototying, that would be exciting.
+* If it picks up interest, and ten people would be willing to participate in a round of prototyping, that would be exciting.

 ### So far, I have: